TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/LanguageFields.rst

     strongly discouraged as it breaks convention and may lead to compatibility issues with third party extensions.

-All fields mentioned below get added to the database automatically.
-It is not recommended to define them in the :file:`ext_tables.sql`.
-Doing so with incompatible SQL settings can lead to problems later on.
+All columns mentioned below get :ref:`auto-created <ctrl-auto-created-columns>` in the TCA and added to the database automatically.
+It is not recommended to define them in the TCA overrides or :file:`ext_tables.sql`.
+Doing so with incompatible settings can lead to problems later on.

+..  _fields_language-fields:

 Language fields in detail
 =========================